 If the foundation is in rough shape, no amount of waterproofing will work, and the structure can actually be unsafe.
-In that case, you’ll need to have the walls repaired before you can move forward.
+In that case, the walls will need to be repaired before the waterproofing job can move forward.
 The foundation repair cost will be extra, depending on how extensive the repairs are.
 But these repairs are crucial to ensure a waterproof foundation.

-Your home’s age might have something to do with the routes you’re able to go with when waterproofing your basement.
-Homes built before the 1960’s might not have footers under their foundations, which are essentially concrete walls below the surface with flared “feet” to both anchor the foundation in the soil and disperse the weight.
+The home’s age might have something to do with what routes are viable when waterproofing a basement.
+Homes built before the 1960s might not have footers under their foundations, which are essentially concrete walls below the surface with flared “feet” to both anchor the foundation in the soil and disperse the weight.

 The dreaded byproduct of water in a home: Mold.
 Mold spores exist everywhere, but damp, dingy, dark, wet basements are the perfect breeding ground for an infestation.
-Mold can, of course, cause serious health issues, so if you have mold in your basement, you can’t overlook it.
+Mold can cause serious health issues, so if there is mold in the basement, the homeowner cannot ignore it.

-If it’s a very small section (under 10 square feet), you can attempt to tackle the job yourself.
-If not, mold removal is another cost that you’ll have to factor if you’re unlucky enough to harbor some in your basement.
+If it’s a very small section (under 10 square feet), the homeowner can attempt to tackle the job.
+If not, mold removal is another cost to factor in.
 This type of work requires personnel specifically trained and licensed in mold removal.
-Mold removal can cost anywhere between $1,123 and $3,326.
+Mold remediation costs anywhere between $1,125 and $3,345.

 Water Table Level

-In some cases, simply patching a few cracks will be all the waterproofing you need to maintain a dry basement.
+In some cases, simply patching a few cracks will be all the waterproofing that is necessary to maintain a dry basement.
 But in areas with high water tables, the International Residential Code (an international guide for building safety) actually requires waterproofing.